stanleyhspark/leimao.github.io/_posts/blog/2017-06-13-Gibbs-Sampler.md

 lambda1=gamma.rvs(a,scale=1./b)
 lambda2=gamma.rvs(a,scale=1./b)

-# My understanding is that the model of these three variables should at least sample the true values of the variables with probablities larger than 0 (here the uniform distribution could sample variables from 0 to N, gamma distribution could sample variables greater or equal to 0), and the posterior conditionals of these three could be calculated easily using Bayesian Equations.
+# My understanding is that the model of these three variables should at least
+# sample the true values of the variables with probablities larger than 0 (here
+# the uniform distribution could sample variables from 0 to N, gamma
+# distribution could sample variables greater or equal to 0), and the posterior
+# conditionals of these three could be calculated easily using Bayesian
+# Equations.
+Finally, this posterior probability distribution should be easy to # use for sampling.

 # Store the samples
 chain_n=numpy.array([0.]*(E-BURN_IN))